centau/vide/docs/tut/crash-course/8-implicit-effect.md

 # Implicit Effects

-Explicitly creating effects to update properties can be tedious.
-Vide provides a way to *implicitly* create an effect to update properties.
+Explicitly creating effects to update properties is tedious.
+You can *implicitly* create an effect to update properties instead.

 ```lua
 local create = vide.create